alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 These projects tend to revolve around the _application_ of data science and AI to solve challenges in these areas.
 Apart from this, there are also projects in foundational research in data science and AI.

-You can see a list of projects we are currently working on on [our website](https://alan-turing-institute.github.io/REG/).
+You can see a list of projects we are currently working on on [our team website](https://alan-turing-institute.github.io/REG/).

 ### Are working hours flexible?